jonghoxxshin/NFLBreakout/README.md

 COMPLETE THIS TEMPLATE FILE, then remove this line of text.

-This project implements the game of Breakout.
+This project implements the game of app.Breakout.

 Name: